menhera-org/TabArray/README.md

 ### Incompatible

 - Tree Style Tab
+- Simple Tab Groups (?)
 - Many other tab management extensions? (#32)

+### Compatibility To Do's

-**Improve the compatibility with top 10 popular tab management extensions, for example**
+- Improve the compatibility with top 10 popular tab management extensions, for example
+- Export the APIs to work nicely with Tree Style Tab
+- Make this extension compatible with Simple Tab Groups, or make this extension feature-rich enough to unnecessitate Simple Tab Groups.

 ## What's next